-LED Color Meaning RUN green This LED indicates the terminal's operating state: off State of the EtherCAT State Machine: INIT = initialization of the terminal flashing uniformly State of the EtherCAT State Machine [▶ 21]: PREOP = function for mailbox communication and different standard-settings set flashing slowly State of the EtherCAT State Machine: SAFEOP = verification of the sync manager [▶ 103] channels and the distributed clocks.
-Outputs remain in safe state on State of the EtherCAT State Machine: OP = normal operating state; mailbox-and process data communication is possible flashing rapidly State of the EtherCAT State Machine: BOOTSTRAP = function for terminal firmware updates [• 154] Sig ERR Ch red There is an error on the corresponding channel: the corresponding channel: X - broken wire on wiper or supply - potentiometer outside the specified range (300 - 50 kOhm) - short-circuit - overload If channels are not used they can be deactivated via the PDO selection.
+LED Color Meaning RUN green This LED indicates the terminal's operating state: off State of the EtherCAT State Machine: INIT = initialization of the terminal flashing uniformly State of the EtherCAT State Machine [>21] : PREOP = function for mailbox communication and different standard-settings set flashing slowly State of the EtherCAT State Machine: SAFEOP = verification of the sync manager [▶ 103] channels and the distributed clocks.
+Outputs remain in safe state on State of the EtherCAT State Machine: OP = normal operating state; mailbox-and process data communication is possible flashing rapidly State of the EtherCAT State Machine: BOOTSTRAP = function for terminal firmware updates [▶ 153] Sig ERR Ch red There is an error on he corresponding channel: x - broken wire on wipe er or supply - potentiometer outsi de the specified range (300 - 50 kOhm) - short-circuit - overload If channels are not used they can be deactivated via the PDO selection.
 The corresponding LED then goes out.
 Power fail red This LED lights up if the 24 V supply via the power contacts is absent.